30440r/youtate/README.md

 3) Open `chrome://extensions` and make sure developer mode mode is turned on, then drag and drop the YouTate.zip efile you just downloaded into the page.

 ## Firefox
-Coming Soon.
+remind me to add this later.

 ## Opera
-remind me to add this later.
+remind me to also add this later.